 top of page

-She holds an M.F.A in Acting from Florida Atlantic University where she received the Joshua Logan Fellowship.
-While a student in the Graduate Acting Program, she received the Best Supporting Actress Award from the Broward Palm Beach New Times.
-She graduated magna cum laude with a Bachelor of Arts in Theatre from the University at Buffalo and holds a certification in Colaianni Speech and Phonetic Pillows Technique.
-But her favorite roles are wife and partner-in-art-and-life to actor/director Trent Blanton and Mommy to Tony, the most perfect Labrador Retriever in the world.
+Rebecca holds an MFA in Acting from Florida Atlantic University, where she was awarded the Joshua Logan Fellowship and received the Broward Palm Beach New Times Best Supporting Actress Award during her graduate training.
+She graduated magna cum laude from the University at Buffalo with a BA in Theatre and holds certification in Colaianni Speech and Phonetic Pillows Technique.

 bottom of page